 In the middle of every difficulty lies opportunity

 In a ”normal” recession, the smart move is to spend through it.
-But note we’re in a public health crisis with both supply-side and demand-side effects, so my recommendation is to hold your nerve; see if your competitors fold; and make d*mn sure your brand emerges stronger.
-Timing is like many times the key to success.
-However you need to be fully prepared and act proactively.
+But note we’re in a public health crisis with both supply-side and demand-side effects, so my recommendation is to hold your nerve; see if your competitors fold, and make d*mn sure your brand emerges stronger.
+Timing is the key to success.
+However, you need to be fully prepared and act proactively.
 Reactivity will be the downfall of many this time as many other times throughout history.

 One must be humble of the fact that the landscape in B2B was savage even prior to the Pandemic, where the complexity in B2B buying continued to increase as B2B buyers were spending more time researching and buying online.
 The “new” normal post the Pandemic will force digitalization and changes in favor of digital communication.

 As the pressure to advance upwards on the digital curve increases, we now invite our partner and clients to dramatically advance their digital competence to be able to improve the position for growth and defend against current competition and incoming disruptive threats.